oracle/docker-images/OracleWebLogic/README.md

         sudo docker images

-Note: To create a WebLogic 12cR2 Domain image snd run containers follow the same steps as for WebLogic 12.1.3
+Note: To create a WebLogic 12cR2 Domain image and run containers follow the same steps as for WebLogic 12.1.3

 ### Running WebLogic AdminServer
 To start the WebLogic AdminServer, you can simply call **docker run -d samplewls:12.1.3** command.
 The samples Dockerfiles define **startWebLogic.sh** as the default CMD.